chrisbenincasa/tunarr/docs/getting-started/run.md

     # runtime: nvidia
     environment:
       - LOG_LEVEL=${TUNARR_LOG_LEVEL:-INFO}
+      # Replace this with your timezone to ensure accurate guide
+      # data and scheduling.
+      - TZ=America/New_York
       # Uncomment if you'd like to adjust default config path
       # - TUNARR_DATABASE_PATH=/your/path/tunarr
     volumes:
       # Choose a path on your host to map to /config/tunarr.
 This ensures
       # that restarting the container will not delete your settings or DB.